-Congratulations to this year's winner and honorable mention!
+Congratulations to our 2020 winner and honorable mention!

 Thank you to all who applied.
 We were thrilled to receive 152 entries for the inaugural Kate Dopirak Craft & Community Award.
 Judges were impressed with the quality of submissions, but were only able to award two winners.
 Best of luck to all, and keep writing!